Jacob Marley: Importance to the story

-Marley warns Scrooge that his own chain was as full and heavy as Marley's seven years ago, and that he has been working on it since owing to his indifference to the poor.
+Marley warns Scrooge that his own chain was as seven times full and heavy as Marley's seven years ago, and that he has been working on it since owing to his indifference to the poor.
 Scrooge's chain is now ponderous and to avoid an eternity of purgatory, Scrooge must change his life and show penance; to assist him with this, Marley has interceded for Scrooge to be visited by three Spirits who will offer him the chance of escaping the same fate.
-Marley warns Scrooge to expect the first Spirit when the clock tolls one, the second upon the next night at the same hour, and the third upon the third night when the clock has reached the last stroke of twelve.
+Marley warns Scrooge to expect the first Spirit when the clock tolls one, the second upon the next night at the same hour, and the third upon the third night when the clock has reached the last stroke of twelve, regardless of Scrooge's suggestion for them to come all at once.
 Marley tells Scrooge that he will not see him again and leaves the room through the open window where he joins other souls in limbo outside who are tormented by their inability to help the poor and needy in death, as they should have done in life.

-Other than that, Scrooge and Marley had been business partners in their counting house for many years and that the two men were alike in their greed, Dickens provides little background information about Jacob Marley.
+Other than the fact that Scrooge and Marley had been business partners in their counting house for many years and that the two men were alike in their greed, Dickens provides little background information about Jacob Marley.
 His presence in the story is to provide a warning in Stave One concerning the miserliness and misanthropy of Scrooge and to act as a herald for the three Ghosts of Christmas who are to come.
 Marley's intercession with some higher Power, so that Scrooge will not share Marley's fate, is provided as the explanation for the supernatural visitors who are to follow.

-The book makes it clear from the start that Old Marley was as "dead as a door-nail", a phrase first recorded in Langland's Piers Plowman of 1362 where it appears as "ded as a dore-nayl."
+The book makes it clear from the start that Old Marley was as "dead as a door-nail," a phrase first recorded in Langland's Piers Plowman of 1362 where it appears as "ded as a dore-nayl."
 The reader's understanding of this fact makes Marley's later appearance before Scrooge all the more shocking.
 Dickens writes, 'Scrooge knew he was dead?
 Of course, he did.
 How could it be otherwise?
 Scrooge and he were partners for I don't know how many years.
 Scrooge was his sole executor, his sole administrator, his sole assign, his sole residuary legatee, his sole friend, and sole mourner.'
 The two men were business partners and probably little else.
-Despite Scrooge's fearful comment that 'You were always a good friend to me, Jacob', it is unlikely that the two were actually close, as even on the day of Marley's funeral, Scrooge takes time out to make a good business deal.
+Despite Scrooge's fearful comment that "You were always a good friend to me, Jacob," it is unlikely that the two were actually close, as even on the day of Marley's funeral, Scrooge takes time out to make a good business deal.
+Marley has neither family nor friends.
+(In contrast, Scrooge was raised by a father who resented him for his wife's death in childbirth, and was loved by his sister Fran (who also died in childbirth bearing his nephew Fred) and his lost love Belle, whom he drove away because of his obsession with wealth.)